mansengstedt/spring-ai-llms/README.md

 Available models are: gpt-4o, gpt-4o-mini, gpt-4.1-nano, o4-mini, gpt-5, gpt-5-nano, ...
 see https://platform.openai.com/docs/models

-OpenApi account with quota must be opened and a key is generated for external clients to use, see https://platform.openai.com/signup, If quota is exceeded/unavailable, the service will return a 429 error code.
+OpenApi account with quota must be opened, a key is generated for external clients to use, see https://platform.openai.com/signup, If quota is exceeded/unavailable, the service will return a 429 error code.

 The OpenAI API key can be generated on the following page: https://platform.openai.com/api-keys The generated key is read outside the app in env variable `OPEN_AI_CONNECTION_KEY`.

-To see OpenApi account usage, goto https://platform.openai.com/usage
+To see OpenApi account usage, go to https://platform.openai.com/usage

 Client certificate is not used for external LLMs, but it can be configured in the application.yml file.